 Transylvania is a land of dramatic mountain scenery, idyllic rural countryside, Saxon medieval towns and villages and, of course, vampires!
 From your main base in the medieval merchant town of Brasov, there are two walks in the magnificent alpine landscapes of the Fagaras and Bucegi ranges, and a third walk in Viscri – a preserved pastoral setting unique to Romania.
 You also stay in Bucharest where you have a tour of Ceausescu’s colossal House of the Republic, while Bran Castle, on the way to Brasov, lives up to the eerie, ghoulish image that Bram Stoker’s Dracula evokes.

-- Tours of Bran Castle; Bucharest with entrance to the Palace of Parliament; three fully guided walks; cable car ride over the Transfagarasan pass
+- Tour of Bucharest with entrance to the Palace of Parliament

 - Services of a tour representative